 Day 1 Accommodation

 While there is a cafe, it closes at 4pm and there are no other food options within reasonable walking distance.
 The nearest pub is Ye Olde George Inn in East Meon but it’s a 2.7-mile walk in each direction, so I didn’t fancy that after a 20-mile walk that day.
 Fortunately, I had a friend who lives nearby who very kindly delivered a pizza for me!
 I’m eternally grateful for her kindness – without that pizza, my dinner would have consisted of trail mix, sweets and protein bars!
+If you’re planning to stop at this camp site, make sure you have cooking facilities and some food with you.

 Day 2 – Coombe/East Meon to Cocking/Graffham